-The Crusades of the medieval times have rather proved to be a contentious subject matter, especially given its association to religious fanaticism.
-But beneath this veneer of political analogy (that tends to be exaggerated), we must understand that Crusades, while embodying a clash of cultures, also resulted in various spheres of cultural synthesis – via trade networks, adoption of habits and dresses, and even architecture.
-So without further ado, let us tread the path of objective history and present to you – the origins, political scope, and the military nature of the Crusades, from circa late 11th century AD to late 13th century AD.
+The Crusades of medieval times have rather proved to be a contentious subject matter, especially given its association with religious fanaticism.
+But beneath this veneer of political analogy (that tends to be exaggerated), we must understand that the Crusades, while embodying a clash of cultures, also resulted in various spheres of cultural synthesis – via trade networks, adoption of habits, and dresses, and even architecture.
+So without further ado, let us tread the path of objective history and present to you – the origins, political scope, and military nature of the Crusades, from circa late 11th century AD to the late 13th century AD.

 The Origins and Starting Phase of the Crusades –

 Most historians accept that Crusades as a term can be misleading, since it was rarely used during the period of what we know as the First Crusade, circa 1099 AD.
 For example, the First Crusade itself was often referred to as the iter (journey) or peregrinatio (pilgrimage), thus possibly reflecting how the campaign was contemporarily viewed as a manifestation of religious duty as opposed to just religious warfare.

 In any case, the historical affair was kickstarted at the Council of Piacenza (circa 1095 AD) when the Eastern Roman emperor Alexios I Komnenos requested military aid from Pope Urban II, probably in the form of mercenaries who would fight against the encroaching Seljuk Turks.
 Later that year, at the momentous Council of Clermont, the Pope officially made the call for a Crusade to take over the Holy Land.